Kusuru-Meghana/childhood-obesity-prediction/README.md

 # Childhood Obesity Prediction
 **Predicting childhood obesity using 2020 NSCH data**

----

-## 📌 Project Overview
+## Project Overview
-The goal of this project is to use data from the **2020 National Survey of Children's Health (NSCH)** to predict whether children aged 10–17 are **overweight or obese** based on their lifestyle, demographic, and family characteristics.
+The goal of this project is to use data from the **2020 National Survey of Children's Health (NSCH)** to predict whether children aged 10–17 are **overweight or obese** based on their lifestyle, demographic, and family characteristics

----

-## 💡 Why This Matters
+## Why This Matters
 Childhood obesity is a major public health concern linked to long-term health problems such as **diabetes, heart disease, and mental health issues**.
 Understanding which factors are most associated with higher BMI can help inform **prevention strategies** and guide interventions at both family and policy levels.

----

-## 📊 Dataset Information
+## Dataset Information

 - **Source**: U.S. Census Bureau & HRSA Maternal and Child Health Bureau
 - **Year**: 2020